-- 8.5.1.4 Any judgment in accordance with statements 8.5.1.1 and 8.5.1.2 would have an approximate 95 % probability of being correct. - 8.5.2 Bias-At the time of the study, there was no accepted reference material suitable for determining the bias for this test method, therefore no statement on bias is being made. - 8.5.3 The precision statement was determined through statistical examination of 660 results, from 15 participating laboratories, on two types of gypsum materials. - 8.5.4 To judge the equivalency of two test results, it is recommended to choose the material closest in characteristics to the test material.
+- (2) Reproducibility limits are listed in Table 2. - 8.5.1.3 The above terms (repeatability limit and reproducibility limit) are used as specified in Practice E177. - 8.5.1.4 Any judgment in accordance with statements 8.5.1.1 and 8.5.1.2 would have an approximate 95 % probability of being correct. - 8.5.2 Bias-At the time of the study, there was no accepted reference material suitable for determining the bias for this test method, therefore no statement on bias is being made. - 8.5.3 The precision statement was determined through statistical examination of 278 results, from ten participating laboratories, on two types of gypsum materials. - 8.5.4 To judge the equivalency of two test results, it is recommended to choose the material closest in characteristics to the test material.